Ultimate Music Festival Survival Guide

 Tip: The security at the main stage entrances will almost always go through the contents of your backpack.
 Plan accordingly.

-Great for those who are hand-confident and like the freedom that a fanny pack has to offer.
+Great for those who like to boogie and have the freedom of not carrying anything.
 These are most ideal for hotter festivals, just make sure you lather up in sunscreen before heading out since you probably won’t have space to bring it.

 I know some that hate ‘em and others that swear by ‘em.
 If you already have one it’s definitely worth trying out.
 Personally, I’m a water bottle and backpack type of gal.